“No matter how long the winter, spring is sure to follow.”

 Spring customs on Crete now and then

-Spring is (almost) in the air in Greece, and Greeks will soon begin preparations to welcome the new season by celebrating an ancient annual custom.
+Spring on Crete is (almost) in the air, and Greeks will soon begin preparations to welcome the new season by celebrating an ancient annual custom.
 The tradition of “Martis” entails that everyone, regardless of age, adorns themselves with red and white bracelets made from thread, from March 1 until the last day of the month on March 31.

 The ancient tradition of Martis (from which the month of March derives its name) dates back to the cults of Demeter and Persephone, which began thousands of years ago in ancient Greece.
 Eleusis was the ancient city where the ancients performed secret rites for the cult.